nowyDEV/state-machines-workshop/README.md

 ## Notes

-- Usage of many boolean flags in the code greatly increases complexity
+- Usage of many boolean flags in the code greatly increases complexity (Combinatorial explosion)
 - The code is prone to errors and difficult to reason about & test
 - There is no control over transitions between various states of the component
 - **State machine** pattern can be useful to solve those cases